Support for new arrivals to Australia

 Our Multicultural Service Officers work with community groups and other agencies to help refugees and people from culturally and linguistically diverse backgrounds link up with Australian Government services.

-You can also call our multilingual phone service and speak to someone in their language about Centrelink payments and services.
+You can also call our multilingual phone service on 131 202 and speak to someone in your language about Centrelink payments and services.

-For help with Medicare or Child Support services call the Translating and Interpreting Service (TIS) National.
+For help with Medicare or Child Support services in your language call the Translating and Interpreting Service (TIS) on 131 450.

 Australia.gov.au connects you to information and services across Australia including information on living in Australia.

-The Department of Immigration and Citizenship provides access to a range of information about Australian visas and Australian citizenship including links to useful resources and support services.
+The Department of Immigration and Border Protection provides access to a range of information about Australian visas and Australian citizenship including links to useful resources and support services.